 - Process times: how long do the entire security check process and sub-processes (divesting, screening etc.,) take?

-- Passenger throughput: how many passengers have passed through a security checkpoint?
+- Passenger throughput: how many passengers have passed through a security checkpoint per hour?

 This real-time data enables airports to identify bottlenecks, optimize processes and facilitate communication among all stakeholders: